 4. Asakusa – Sensoji Temple

-Sensoji Temple is an old, Buddhist temple which was built in 7th century.
+Sensoji Temple is an old, Buddhist temple which was built in the 7th century.
 It was unfortunately burned down by fire during the World War, but rebuilt later.
 Unlike most other temples, the Sensoji Temple is open 24 hours and beautifully illuminated after the sun has set.
-Visit Tokyo’s oldest temple at night when there are fewer tourist followed by a delicous dinner at one of the many local restaurants here.
+Visit Tokyo’s oldest temple at night when there are fewer tourists followed by a delicious dinner at one of the many local restaurants here.

 5. Odaiba – Rainbow Bridge